percona/k8spxc-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PXC-RN1.13.0.md

 * {{ k8spxcjira(1242) }}: Fix a bug due to which the unquoted password value was passed to the pmm-admin commands, making PMM Client unable to add MySQL service
 * {{ k8spxcjira(1243) }}: Fix a bug which prevented deleting PMM agent from the PMM Server inventory on Pod termination
 * {{ k8spxcjira(1126) }}: Fix a bug that `pxc-db` Helm chart had PVC-based backup storage enabled by default, which could be inconvenient for the users storing backups in cloud
+* {{ k8spxcjira(1265) }}: Fix a bug due to which get pxc-backup command could show backup as failed after the first unsuccessful attempt while backup job was continuing attempts

+## Known issues and limitations

+* {{ k8spxcjira(1183) }}: Switching between HAProxy and ProxySQL load balancer can’t be done on existing clusters because ProxySQL does not yet support [caching_sha2_password](https://dev.mysql.com/doc/refman/8.0/en/caching-sha2-pluggable-authentication.html) authentication plugin; this makes it necessary to choose load balancer at the cluster creation time

 ## Supported Platforms